vatsan-madhavan/Orchestra/README.md

 - Build using build.ps1
 - Run the example application on net472 vs netcoreapp3.0 and observe the difference in the saved Xaml.
   - Pay attention to `Orchestra.FluentRibbonHelper.ApplyTheme()`
+  - The difference in the generation `ApplicationAccentColors.xaml` is shown in the [PDF](ApplicationAccentColors.xaml.pdf)
+    - Notably, the netcoreapp3.0 version of the xaml includes `IsReadOnly="false"` element in `ResourceDictionary`.
+Being a read-only property, we are unable to read this XAML successfully.
+    - The order and formatting of elements and properties seems very different between the two versions.
+We should investigate whether there are other salient differences.

 Orchestra
 =========